Warning: this is a mammoth post.

 Preheat oven to 350°F.

-1) Grease and flour one loaf pan or 12 muffin cups (don’t use liners).
+1) Grease and flour one loaf pan or 12 muffin cups.

-2) In a large bowl, beat the eggs with a whisk.
-Add in chia mixture if using.
-Mix in oil, yogurt, milk and sugar, then banana and vanilla.
+2) In a large bowl, whisk together the egg and chia mixture if using.
+Mix in oil, yogurt and sugar, then mashed banana and vanilla.

-3) Combine flour, cinnamon, baking soda, baking powder and salt, as well as chocolate chips.
+3) In another bowl, combine flour, cinnamon, baking soda, baking powder, salt, and chocolate chips.

-4) Stir this into the egg mixture.
-Pour batter into prepared pan and bake for 60 minutes, plus or minus ten, or until a tester inserted into the center comes out clean.
+4) Stir this into the egg mixture until just combined (do not overmix).
+Pour batter into prepared pan and bake for about 60 minutes, or until a tester inserted into the center comes out clean (check early and often if your oven runs hot).
 For muffins, bake for 20 to 25 minutes.

 Nutrition facts (per 1/12 recipe): 198 cal, 7g fat (2g sat), 2.7g fiber, 17g sugar, 3.3g protein